Health and Safety Policy — St Johns Wood Man with Van

 Incident reporting, investigation and corrective action are integral to continuous improvement.
 All incidents, near misses and dangerous occurrences are recorded, and root-cause analysis is used to prevent recurrence.
 We maintain first aid provisions appropriate to the workforce and ensure emergency procedures are understood by all staff.
 Insurance and appropriate licences for waste transport are kept up to date, and where subcontractors are used we assess their safety arrangements before engagement.

-Team following health and safety procedures This policy also recognises the company's duty to minimise environmental harm as part of the rubbish collection and removal service.
+A man and woman standing indoors in front of a stack of cardboard moving boxes, some labeled with red This policy also recognises the company's duty to minimise environmental harm as part of the rubbish collection and removal service.
 Waste segregation, recycling prioritisation and correct disposal routes are embedded in operational practices.
 The policy will be reviewed at least annually, or sooner if there are significant changes in operations or legislation.
 It is the responsibility of senior management to ensure resources are provided to achieve the policy aims and for the workforce to cooperate in keeping our environment safe.

 Commitment statement: We, as the leadership of St Johns Wood Man with Van, commit to implementing and maintaining this Health and Safety Policy so that it remains effective and relevant.
 All employees and contractors must familiarise themselves with the content and act in accordance with the measures described.
 Regular audits, training refreshers and open communication will support the safe delivery of man with van and rubbish removal services across the service area.